RWS/studio-api-docs/apiconcepts/filetypesupport/implementing_the_file_parser.md

 ```
 ***

-For each line of text you call a separate ```ProcessLine()``` helper function to determine whether a given line contains translatable text or not.
+For each line of text, call a separate `ProcessLine()` helper method to determine whether the line contains translatable text.

 # [C#](#tab/tabid-5)
 ```cs